Termination of pseudo-effective 4-fold flips: Preliminaries and notation

 \section{Preliminaries and notation}

-In this section, we recall classic results and notation.
-We will follow the notation of standard references algebraic geometry~\cites{Laz04a, Laz04b} and the minimal model program~\cites{KM98,HK10,Kol13}.
+In this section, we recall classic results and introduce some notation.
+We will follow the notation of standard references in algebraic geometry~\cites{Laz04a} and the minimal model program~\cites{KM98,HK10,Kol13}.
 Throughout this paper, we will work over an algebraically closed field $\mathbb{K}$ of characteristic zero.
+We work with $\rr$-divisors on algebraic varieties unless otherwise stated.

+\begin{definition} We work on normal varieties $X$ projective over $Z$.
+Thus, we assume the existence of a projective morphism $X\rightarrow Z$.
+We may write $X/Z$ to denote the relative setting.
+A projective morphism $\psi\colon X\rightarrow Z$ is called a {\em contraction} if $\psi_*\mathcal{O}_X=\mathcal{O}_Z$.
+In particular, if $X$ is normal, then $Z$ is normal.
+Let $\pi\colon Y\dashrightarrow X$ be a birational map, its {\em exceptional locus}, denoted by ${\rm Ex}(\pi)$, is the union of the locus where $\pi$ is not defined and the locus where $\pi$ is defined and is not an isomorphism. \end{definition}